zygos/wd-material/material/3-frameworks/4-full-stack/2-full-stack-type-safety.md

 - Because every time we visit a URL in a browser, it performs a `GET` request, we can use our browser to test out our queries just by visiting their URLs.
 In our case, that would be `http://localhost:3000/api/v1/trpc/user.greet?input="Peter"`.
 - Use a GUI REST client, such as [Insomnia](https://insomnia.rest/), [Postman](https://www.postman.com/), [Bruno](https://www.usebruno.com/) or [Thunder Client](https://marketplace.visualstudio.com/items?itemName=rangav.vscode-thunder-client) to test out your endpoints.
 For example, you could POST to `http://localhost:3000/api/v1/trpc/user.signup` with JSON body containing the necessary fields.
 You can read more about how [tRPC maps procedures to HTTP](https://trpc.io/docs/rpc).
 - We have added one more method - using a generated panel page.
 In `app.ts` you will find a route handler for `/api/v1/trpc-panel`, which is handled by an external package.
 This package displays a basic GUI for your tRPC endpoints.
 You can visit it by going to `http://localhost:3000/api/v1/trpc-panel`.
-There you will be able to test out your endpoints manually.
-This package has some limitations and it might not work with some more complex endpoints with middleware functions.
+There, you will be able to test out your endpoints manually.
+This package has some limitations and might not work with more complex endpoints and multiple middleware functions.

 While these other methods are useful, they should not replace automated tests.

-Now we will move on to a more complex procedure - **adding a signup procedure**.
+Now, we will move on to a more complex procedure - **adding a signup procedure**.

 **Step 4.** Prepare to add a signup procedure.